-Woody from Toy Story (1995) in one of the outtake scenes holding a clapper upside down.
+Woody from Toy Story (1995) makes a cameo in the bloopers at the end.
 See more »

 See more »

 Additional faked goofs were added to the movie on December 18th, 1998.
 The original set of goofs had such a great reaction that Disney decided to add more for a "reward" to people that see the movie again.
 See more »